Generalized Half-Dyon in Weinberg-Salam Theory: Results and Discussion

-This indicates that the half-dyon configuration possesses magnetic charge of $\frac{2 n \pi}{e}$ that resides only in the lower-space.
+This indicates that the Type I half-dyon configuration possesses magnetic charge of $2 n \pi/e$ that resides only in the lower-space.
 The $\phi$-winding number $n$ runs only from zero to three, as there are no solutions for $n > 3$.
 The half-dyon solutions also possess positive electric charge $q_{e}$ that depends on $\eta$.
 In particular the solutions exist from $\eta = 0$ up to a critical value $\eta_c$, and cease to exist when $\eta > \eta_c$.
 The critical values for different cases of $n$ are given by $\eta_{c,n=1} = 0.5001, \eta_{c,n=2} = 0.5005$ and $\eta_{c,n=3} = 0.1726$.
 The net neutral charge $z_m$ and $z_e$ of the system are zero as expected.

-The Higgs modulus and its contour of the half-dyon solution when $n = 1, \eta = 0.1$ are plotted in Fig. (\ref{Fig.1}).
+The Higgs modulus and its contour of the Type I half-dyon solution when $n = 1, \eta = 0.1$ are plotted in Fig.~\ref{higgs-typei}.
 Manifests as an inverted cone, the Higgs modulus shows that the half-dyon resides in lower-space as a finite length object along the negative $z$-axis.
-The weighted energy density $\varepsilon_{\scalebox{.5}{\mbox{W}}}$ and its contour of the half-dyon solution when $n = 1, \eta = 0.1$ is plotted in Fig. \ref{Fig.2}.
-The weighted energy density shows an elongated balloon with the negative $z$-axis as its axis of symmetry, been blown from its opening at the origin.
-The results are in tandem with Fig. \ref{Fig.1} and confirms that the half-dyon is concentrated along the negative $z$-axis, extending from the origin at $r = 0$ over a finite length.

-From Fig. \ref{Fig.3}, the weighted energy density $\varepsilon_{\scalebox{.5}{\mbox{W}}}$ becomes more elongated (or more blown) along the negative $z$-axis, indicating the increase of the half-dyon's length.
-The same is observed when $\eta$ increases from zero to $\eta_{c}$, though the elongation of $\varepsilon_{\scalebox{.5}{\mbox{W}}}$ along negative $z$ direction is smaller than that when $n$ increases.
+From Fig. \ref{Fig.3}, the Higgs modulus contour becomes more elongated (or more blown) along the negative $z$-axis, indicating the increase of the half-dyon's length.
 Hence, the shape of the half-dyon generally remains the same as that of the half-monopole in Weinberg-Salam model \cite{kn:25}.
-The increase in size of the half-dyon along the negative $z$-axis as $\eta$ increases also shares similar picture as that of half-dyon in SU(2) YMH theory \cite{kn:26}.
+The increase in size of the half-dyon along the negative $z$-axis as $\eta$ increases also shares similar picture as that of half-dyon in SU(2) YMH theory \cite{su2-half}.